PandiaJason/SPICE-ns/Readme.md

 ![image](https://github.com/PandiaJason/SPICE-ns-Project/assets/100123063/ccc75658-b665-4c3f-a8fe-c60ff24cefd8)

+## About SPICE ns
+SPICE ns is a deep space networks simulation extension toolkit developed under Network Simulator 3 (ns3).
+SPICE is a Space Geometrical Data Modular toolkit containing Spacecraft, Planet, Instrument, C-matrix, and Events (SPICE).
+It serves as the interspace standard for Space Research and Mathematical Observations.
+SPICE's use cases extend from mission concept development through post-mission data analysis.
+Additionally, SPICE is utilized in various networking tasks, such as Deep Space Network scheduling and communications.
+It is a suitable framework for building a fully-fledged deep space networks simulation.

 ### 🚧 Note
 The code and information presented in this document are currently under development and are not ready for public distribution.
 This is a work in progress, and certain features may not be fully implemented or tested.
 Any use or distribution of the code is discouraged until an official release is made.